tegeling/ConsentTools/README.md

 There are several Flows that support the consent automation.

-### ContactTriggerSetIndividual
+### ContactTriggerSetIndividual and PersonAccountTriggerSetIndividual

-This flow checks if Contact records have an Individual record assigned.
-If missing, this flow creates a new Inndividual record and all related Contact Points, Contact Point Type Consent and Contact Point Consent records for each Data Use Purpose.
-The Privacy Consent Status is set to Opt Out.
+These flows check if Contact or PersonAccount records have an Individual record assigned.
+If missing, this flow creates a new Individual record and all related Contact Points, Contact Point Type Consent and Contact Point Consent records for each Data Use Purpose.
+The Privacy Consent Status is set to default Opt Out.

 ### IndividualTriggerCleanup